-As the name suggests Ceiling Interest Rates are the highest rates charged or paid.
-Central Bank of the country and/or Central Government of the country, fixes this ceiling interest rate.
+As the name suggests, Ceiling Interest Rates are the highest rates charged or paid.
+The Central Bank of the country and/or Central Government of the country fixes this ceiling interest rate.
 The highest limit set can vary from one instrument to another.

 Financial Services Industry works on various types of interest rates.
-These types of interest rates are useful for the retail investor, institutional investor, banks, governments, financial institutions, corporates, and many other participants.
+These types of interest rates are useful for retail investors, institutional investors, banks, governments, financial institutions, corporates, and many other participants.
 All these interest rates have different characteristics and serve different purposes.
 They all are equally important.

 - Simple Interest – Meaning, Calculation and more